strangelove-ventures/hero/docs/stability_report.md

 The key properties related to compliance features, integration with IBC, governance were all tested in real world conditions.

 ## About this Report

 This stability report covers testing undertaken on the Hero chain by the Strangelove Team.
-The majority of the testing took place during the public incentivized testnet – Game of Chains –[[Leaderboard](https://interchainsecurity.dev/game-of-chains-2022), [Announcement Blog Post](https://blog.cosmos.network/announcing-game-of-chains-open-for-registration-d1818662de8e)] which started on November 7, 2022 and finished on December 9, 2022.
+The majority of the testing took place during the public incentivized testnet – Game of Chains [[Leaderboard](https://interchainsecurity.dev/game-of-chains-2022), [Announcement Blog Post](https://blog.cosmos.network/announcing-game-of-chains-open-for-registration-d1818662de8e)].
+The testnet started on November 7, 2022 and finished on December 9, 2022.
 While this report covers some critical aspects of [Interchain Security](https://github.com/cosmos/interchain-security) (ICS) and the [Admin Module](https://github.com/Ethernal-Tech/admin-module/), this report will focus on the [Tokenfactory Module](https://github.com/strangelove-ventures/hero/tree/main/x/tokenfactory).
 This module provides the key functionality of Hero allowing privileged accounts to mint assets and blacklist users.
 The module was also the one piece that was directly developed by Strangelove.

 #### Approaches for the stability analysis